To learn more, read the Zscaler Cloud Browser Isolation data sheet.

 Many of your employees may use multiple devices for work, including personal ones.
 Beyond that, plenty of suppliers, partners, and customers may need access to your internal applications on their own unmanaged devices, presenting a risk to your security.

-You can install agents to manage devices your organization owns, but unmanaged endpoints are a different story.
+You can install agents such as VPNs to manage devices your organization owns, but unmanaged endpoints are a different story.
 Third parties won’t let you install agents on their endpoints, and many employees don’t want agents on their personal devices, either.
 Instead, a reverse proxy offers agentless protection against data leakage and malware from any unmanaged device accessing your cloud applications and resources.

 A reverse proxy can enforce data loss prevention policies to prevent accidental or intentional uploads or downloads of sensitive information to or from sanctioned cloud apps.
 Because it operates inline and inspects encrypted traffic (especially a cloud-based reverse proxy), it can ensure uploaded or downloaded data falls in line with your policies.